mellaurie/tone/pages/02.april-2020/04.u4/02.topic-1/section.md

 - How do I assess my students?
 - Are there opportunities for students to practice what they are learning before an assessment?
 - Do I give formative feedback that will help students be more successful in future assignments?
-- How do I design learning experiences that facilitate discovery, exploration, questioning, etc.?
+- How do I design learning experiences that facilitate discovery, exploration, questioning, transformation, etc.?

 [plugin:content-inject](../_4-1)